 - Complete the other half-circumnavigation

-- Stay predominately at or below trailhead elevation for your circumnavigation (highest Shasta Trailhead is Old Ski Bowl at 7850'), you may use your own mapping skills to connect old and existing roads/trails or to find manageable off-trail terrain.
+- Stay predominately at or below trailhead elevation for your circumnavigation (highest Shasta Trailhead is Old Ski Bowl at 7850'), you may use your own mapping skills to connect old and existing roads/trails or to find manageable off-trail terrain - perhaps wandering as high as 8000' is acceptable so long as the trailhead is tagged before starting up the mountain, so as to not significantly shorten the route.

 In the event of a circumnavigation trail being completed, it will become the default travel (likely the fastest too) for this Infinity Loop.
 Hopefully, attention and interest drawn towards circumnavigation type efforts will lead to this development for the area.